PedroEugenioDev/Oraclebell/README.md

   - Animes
   - Mangas
   - Games
-- I deployed the server at Heroku.
+- I deployed the server at Render.

 ## 📚 Learnings

 The learning objective of this project was to develop an API to learn about RESTful API and also to provide an extensive source of data related to Shaman King franchise.
 I learned about back-end development with Node.js, RESTful API and database management.
-I also learned how to deploy an database with Mongo Atlas an servers with Heroku.
+I also learned how to deploy an database with Mongo Atlas an servers with Renser.

 ## 💻 Deploy